teemtee/tmt/docs/contribute.rst

 change.
 Once the pull request content is ready for a thorough testing add the ``full test`` label and make sure that the ``discuss`` label is not present.
 All future changes of the pull request will be tested with the full test coverage.
+For changes related to documentation only the full test suite is not required.

 Merging